+We accidentally made these little Christmas ornaments and they turned out so cute, we knew we have to write about it so others could make their own.
 This project started completely by accident, but sometimes the happiest of accidents turn out to be blessings in disguise.
-This is our path to making some wooden ornaments, but you can take a few shortcuts with our lesson below.
+So, this is our path to making some wooden ornaments from recycled game pieces, but you can take a few shortcuts with our lesson below.

-Fast forward to a shopping trip in a local hardware store where there was an entire aisle of ornaments.
-We just happened to pass a cute wooden snowmen and thought, hey-we can make that.
+Fast forward to a shopping trip in a local hardware store where there was an entire aisle of Christmas ornaments.
+We just happened to pass a cute wooden snowmen and thought, “Hey-we can make that!”

 - Paint the blocks.
 We found the liquid Tempera paint dried very quickly, so we were able to paint one side at a time and let each side dry before moving on to the next one.
 We allowed some of the wood grain to come through.
 As each colour dries, it is relatively easy to paint the next colour.
 Use toothpicks for small details like eyes or buttons.